• Skip to primary navigation

 THE EXTRAS:

-M.C. introduces the world, presents the characters in a formal tableau, and gestures the audience across the threshold from everyday life into theatrical play.
-Part narrator, part conductor, and part showman, M.C. sets the tempo for the evening and ensures that everyone—on stage and off—knows exactly how to have a good time.
+MC introduces the characters and places them in a formal tableau, while escorting the audience across the threshold from everyday life into theatrical play.
+Part narrator, part conductor, and part showman, MC sets the tempo for the evening and ensures that everyone—on stage and off—knows exactly how to have a good time.

 Once the journey is underway, these drivers seamlessly double as stagehands, moving scenery and props as needed throughout the show.
 Ever‑present and endlessly useful, they belong as much to the mechanics of the production as to the world of the story, blurring the line between performance and practice with cheerful good humor.